*Shipping Info*

 Or you may need to use an Atomizer diffuser on a timer – typically they should be set to diffuse for 10-15 minutes on and then be off for 1½ hours.
 Unless you are disinfecting a room that you will not be occupied for several hours – Atomizer should not be run for hours on end.

-Saturation level - This is a personal preference but again, more essential oils is not better.
-You will want to experiment with different types of essential oils in different types of diffusers to see what one will give you the scenting level you prefer.
 Smaller diffusers in a large room probably won’t provide you with adequate saturation and a large oil or tart warmer in a tiny bathroom would be over saturation.
 See the room size guidelines to help with the saturation factor.

 We hope this helps to decide what might be the right diffuser for you.
-For complete descriptions of all the different types of diffusers we have available please visit our website and visit our http://birchhillhappenings.com/aroma4a.htm page or visit each of the items below as found in our on line catalog pages.
+For complete descriptions of all the different types of diffusers we have available please visit our website and visit our https://birchhillhappenings.com/aroma4a.htm page or visit each of the items below as found in our on line catalog pages.

 Jewelry, Sterling Silver, Brass & Pewter